-Thinking of investing in a new TV?
-There are plenty of advantages to curved designs compared to more common flat screen TVs, but which style should you pick?
-We’ve put this simple guide together so you can weigh up the benefits and drawbacks of curved TVs before making a purchase.
+Looking to invest in a new TV?
+There are definite advantages to curved designs compared to more common flat screen TVs – but which style should you pick?
+We’ve put this simple section together so you can weigh up the benefits and drawbacks of curved TVs before making a purchase.

-The curved screen works with the shape of your eyes to create the illusion of panoramic viewing – every part of the image is the same distance away so things ‘wrap around’ more like they would in real life.
-This makes for a more immersive and comfortable viewing experience.
+The curved screen works with the shape of your eyes to create the illusion of panoramic viewing – every part of the image is the same distance away, so things ‘wrap around’ more like they would in real life.
+Panoramic viewing makes for a more immersive and comfortable viewing experience.

 You’ll notice that most cinemas have a curved screen for the same reason.